-Useful Life is basically the period or number of production units for which an asset can be used economically by the municipality.
+Useful Life of assets is defined in "ABBREVIATIONS AND DEFINITIONS" of the Policy and is basically the period or number of production units for which an asset can be used economically by the municipality.

 Although National Treasury (NT) guidelines exist that includes directives for useful lives of assets, municipalities must use their own judgement based on operational experience and in consultation with specialists where necessary in determining the useful lives for particular classes of assets.
 The calculation of useful life is based on a particular level of planned maintenance.